Point counts, automorphisms, and gonalities of Shimura curves: Automorphisms of Shimura curves

-\begin{remark} The computations performed for the proof of \cref{theorem: star_auts} took roughly $15$ minutes of computational time on a 2020 m1 MacBook Pro.
-Access to further trace data for computing finite field point counts would allow for a similar result for curves up to a larger level bound.
+\begin{remark} The computations performed for the proofs of \cref{theorem: star_auts} and \cref{corollary: all_atkin_lehner} took roughly $1.66$ hours of computational time on a 2020 m1 MacBook Pro.
+Access to further trace data for computing finite field point counts would allow for a similar result for curves up to a larger level bound, and would possibly allow us to improve our result in the level range $DN \leq 10000$ as well by allowing for computations of point counts over finite fields of larger cardinality.

 We also note that the squarefree restriction on $N$ put on pairs in $\mathcal{S}$ is \emph{not} necessary in the use of our point count algorithm and \cref{lemma: Gonzalez_no_involutions}.
 Rather, it is only needed in the use of \cref{lemma: KR_all_atkin_lehner} and in the transition from \cref{theorem: star_auts} to \cref{corollary: all_atkin_lehner} using \cref{prop: KR_quotient}.
-On the other hand, the restriction of $DN$ being odd is only needed to apply \cref{lemma: Gonzalez_no_involutions}, and so in the case of $N$ squarefree and $DN$ even one can use the results of \cref{lemma: KR_all_atkin_lehner}.
 We use these individual results more generally in \cref{section: tetragonal}, and functions applying each are available in the file \texttt{aut{\_}checks.m} in \cite{MPSSRep}.
 We restrict to the set $\mathcal{S}$ for the above results as a sample of the power of our point counts in determining automorphism groups. \end{remark}